 What is the inheritance tax in Spain?

-The inheritance tax, also called successions tax (or “impuesto de sucesiones y donaciones” in Spanish), is one of the main taxes paid in Spain by both residents and non-residents.
+The inheritance tax, also called successions tax (or “impuesto de sucesiones y donaciones” in Spanish), is one of the main taxes paid in Spain by non-residents and residents.

 We are talking about a progressive tax paid by the individual who receives an inheritance from a friend or relative; being a property, money or any other kind of asset.